liatrio/devops-bootcamp/docs/1-introduction/basics-passwords-and-keys.md

 > **Note:** The security of public key authentication depends on the private key remaining secret.
 It should never be shared and the file permission should only readable by the owner.

 #### Tips and Tricks
 You may need to log into different hosts with different user names and keys.
-You can specify these as SSH arguments `ssh <USER>@<HOST_NAME> -i PUBLIC_KEY_FILE` but it can be this inconvenient.
+You can specify these as SSH arguments `ssh <USER>@<HOST_NAME> -i PRIVATE_KEY_FILE` but it can be this inconvenient.
 You can use the SSH config file to set defaults for different hosts so you don't need to type out the same arguments over and over.

 ```